Bhimashankar05/911_Calls_Exploratory_Data_Analysis/README.md

 ### I analyzed a dataset related to emergency 911 calls and performed the following steps:

-Data Exploration: Reviewed the dataset structure, data types, and identified missing values.
+-Data Exploration: Reviewed the dataset structure, data types, and identified missing values.
-Data Cleaning: Handled missing data and ensured the dataset was properly formatted for analysis.
+-Data Cleaning: Handled missing data and ensured the dataset was properly formatted for analysis.
-Statistical Insights: Calculated key metrics, such as the number of calls by emergency type, and performed grouped analyses (e.g., average call duration by incident type).
+-Statistical Insights: Calculated key metrics, such as the number of calls by emergency type, and performed grouped analyses (e.g., average call duration by incident type).
-Visualization: Used visual tools to explore distributions, identify trends, and analyze relationships between call features like time, location, and emergency type.
+-Visualization: Used visual tools to explore distributions, identify trends, and analyze relationships between call features like time, location, and emergency type.
-Documentation: Compiled findings for clarity, ensuring they are reproducible and ready for sharing on Kaggle or GitHub.
+-Documentation: Compiled findings for clarity, ensuring they are reproducible and ready for sharing on Kaggle or GitHub.